ebonyjones12/CS340-CRUD-Module/README.md

 ## About the Project

 This project is a Python module that provides CRUD (Create, Read, Update, Delete) operations for managing animal records in a MongoDB database.
 The module is designed to work with the Austin Animal Center (AAC) database, which contains information about animals in the shelter system.
-For this milestone, I have implemented the Create and Read functionality, with Update and Delete operations planned for future development.
+This project includes all four CRUD operations: Create, Read, Update, and Delete, providing complete database management functionality for the Austin Animal Center database.

 ## Motivation